 The Joint Dealer Reporting Amendment has been approved for Secretarial Review by the Gulf of Mexico Fishery Management Council (Gulf of Mexico Council) and the South Atlantic Council.
 This amendment is intended to improve the timeliness and accuracy of fisheries data reported by permitted dealers.
 The amendment would also create one dealer permit for all federally-permitted dealers in the southeast region.
-Requiring dealers to report landings data weekly will help to improve in-season quota monitoring efforts, which will increase the likelihood that AMs could be implemented prior to ACLs being exceeded.
+Requiring dealers to report landings data electronically each week will improve in-season quota monitoring efforts, which would increase the likelihood that AMs could be implemented prior to commercial ACLs being exceeded.

 The Generic For-Hire Reporting Amendment, which has been approved for Secretarial Review by the Gulf of Mexico Council and the South Atlantic Council, would increase the frequency with which headboats must report landings information, and would also require that all headboats report landings data electronically.
-This amendment would improve the timeliness and accuracy of landings data that are used to monitor recreational harvest sector in-season for the purpose of maintain catches below the recreational ACLs.
+This amendment would improve the timeliness and accuracy of landings data that are used to monitor recreational harvest in-season to keep catches below the recreational ACLs.